xultaeculcis/kelp-wanted-competition/dev-log.md

 * Removed models other than `XGBClassifier`
 * New submission with XGB - dice = 0.5 on public LB - abandoning this approach
 * Going back to NNs

+## 2024-02-03

+* Allow for training with reduced number of bands
+* Refactor training stuff a bit (split `train.py` into smaller files)
+* Use band names instead of indices for band order
+* Add option to specify interpolation mode
+* Update training pipelines

+## 2024-02-04

+* Add mask post predict resize transforms with accordance with predict transforms